coolstackdeveloper/product-catalog-service/README.md

 ### Postman Collection

 The postman scripts are located under `postman-collections` folder.
+Ensure you setup environment variable named `ApiUrl` to point to local web server url.
+In our case it would be http://localhost:5000/.